microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/meetingregistrationquestion-post.md

 doc_type: apiPageType
 ---

-# Create customRegistrationQuestion
+# Create meetingRegistrationQuestion

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a custom question of a [meetingRegistration](../resources/meetingRegistration.md).
+Create a [custom registration question](../resources/meetingRegistrationQuestion.md) associated with a [meetingRegistration](../resources/meetingRegistration.md) object.

 > [!TIP]
-> Custom registration questions can be created in line upon creating a meeting registration.
-See [Create registration](meetingRegistration-post.md).
+> You can create custom registration questions in line when you create a meeting registration.
+For details, see [Create meetingRegistration](meetingRegistration-post.md).

 ## Permissions